mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 > TL;DR: Favor immutable objects

-Since the very beginning of the stored-program concept, we learned that software is Programs + Data.
-It is clear that without data there is no software.
+*Since the very beginning of the stored-program concept, we learned that software is Programs + Data.
+It is clear that without data there is no software.*

-In object-oriented programming we build models that evolve over time, emulating the knowledge we learn by observing the reality we are representing.
+In object-oriented programming we build models that evolve, emulating the knowledge we learn by observing the reality we represent.

 [What is (wrong with) software?](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)